 It took nearly the full 10-season run of Smallville for this inevitable coupling to finally happen, though the chemistry between Lois (Erica Durance) and Clark (Tom Welling) had already been off the charts before it was official.

-Once the two left Smallville behind, where they had more of a sibling relationship, and began working together at the Daily Planet, Superman fans were finally in comic book territory—and the romance started to heat up.
+Once the two left behind the town of Smallville—where they had more of a sibling relationship—and began working together at the Daily Planet, Superman fans were finally in comic book territory, and the romance started to heat up.
 Lois and Clark taught viewers a serious lesson: Patience is indeed a virtue, and it pays off.

 Mindy and Danny, The Mindy Project

 Mindy Kaling has a deep love of rom-coms.
-So it makes sense that the main couple in her show, The Mindy Project, Mindy (Kaling) and Danny (Chris Messina), was cookie-cutter rom-com material.
-Watching these two polar opposites fall in love was great and even when they fall apart, we knew they would get back together (which they ultimately did in the series finale).
+So it makes sense that her show's main couple, Mindy (Kaling) and Danny (Chris Messina), was cookie-cutter rom-com material.
+Watching these two polar opposites fall in love on The Mindy Project was great—and even when they fell apart, we knew they would get back together, which they ultimately did in the series finale.
 It always had to be them.

 Veronica and Logan, Veronica Mars

 Any characters whose relationship nickname is LoVe have to end up together, right?
 Veronica (Kristen Bell) and Logan (Jason Dohring) on Veronica Mars couldn’t have been more different.
 She was a teen moonlighting as a detective—as feisty and quick-witted as they come.
-While he was the bad boy son of an A-list actor who had everything served to him on a silver platter, but was still full of angst.
+And he was the bad boy son of an A-list actor, someone who had everything served to him on a silver platter but was still filled with angst.
 Viewers saw their layers peeled back only to reveal two vulnerable creatures who just wanted to love and be loved.

 Sure, there were many ups and downs for LoVe, but, as they themselves noted, their story was “epic.”
 And it was part of the reason why fans funded a Veronica Mars feature film in 2013 (in fact, they raised more than $5.7 million of its $2 million goal).
-The film was released in 2014 and now, five years later, Veronica Mars lives on yet again with a new season on Hulu.
+The film was released in 2014 and five years later, Veronica Mars and its central couple returned for a new season on Hulu.
 Sadly, while fans were hoping for a happy ending for Veronica and Logan, creator Rob Thomas had other plans in mind.

-We have never rooted for a boss and their employee to get together more than we did with Maxwell (Charles Shaughnessy) and Fran (Fran Drescher) on The Nanny.
-In the 1990s, viewers hung on to every high-pitched word that came out of Fran’s mouth, just wishing Mr. Sheffield would hurry up and fall for the woman who had been there for him and his kids all along.
-Eventually, it happened and, as the show headed into its sixth—and final—season, they finally got married, adding twins to their brood in the series finale.
-Was it inappropriate?
-Maybe.
-Did we love it?
-Absolutely.
+We have never rooted for a boss and their employee to get together more than we did with Maxwell Sheffield (Charles Shaughnessy) and Fran (Fran Drescher) on The Nanny.
+In the 1990s, viewers hung on to every high-pitched word that came out of Fran's mouth, just wishing Mr. Sheffield would hurry up and fall for the woman who had been there for him and his kids all along.
+Eventually, it happened and, as the show headed into its sixth and final season, they finally got married, adding twins to their brood in the series finale.

 Yorkie and Kelly, Black Mirror